 2: Through Node.js Deb Repository

-Next, use the Debian default repository to install Node.js in Debian 12:
+Next, use the Debian default repository to install Node.js on Debian:

 sudo apt-get install -y nodejs

-To validate the Node.js installation on Debian, check its version by executing the below command:
+To validate the Node.js installation on Debian, check its version by executing the following command:

 3: Through Node Version Manager (NVM)

-If you want to install multiple versions of nodejs on Debian 12, then the best way is to use the node version manager.
+To install multiple versions of Node.js on Debian 12, the best way is to use the Node Version Manager.
 Using this node version manager, you can also switch between Node.js versions.
-First, you need to install the node version manager on Debian using the GitHub bash file for NVM:
+First, install the Node Version Manager on Debian using the GitHub bash file for NVM:

-Next, restart your terminal or execute the below command to add the NVM script in the path:
+Next, restart your terminal or execute the command below to add the NVM script to the path:

 source ~/.profile